Straight Outta Cashville: Commercial performance

-In the United States, Straight Outta Ca$hville debuted at number three on the Billboard 200, with sales of 261,000 copies in its first week of release.
+In the United States, Straight Outta Cashville debuted at number three on the Billboard 200, with sales of 261,000 copies in its first week of release.
 It also peaked at number two on the Top R&B/Hip-Hop Albums and number-one on the Top Rap Albums charts.
-The album was certified Platinum by the Recording Industry Association of America on January 26, 2005 for selling a million copies in the US.
+On January 26, 2005, the album was certified both Gold and Platinum by the Recording Industry Association of America (RIAA) for shipments a million copies in the US.
+By August 2007, Straight Outta Ca$hville had sold old 1.1 million copies, according to Nielsen SoundScan.

-The album also debuted atop of Canadian Albums Chart.
-In the United Kingdom, it made it to number 22 on the UK Albums Chart, number 18 on the Scottish Albums Chart and number five on the UK Hip Hop and R&B Albums Chart.

-The album did not find much success in Europe, peaking only at No. 41 in the Netherlands, No. 75 in France, No. 86 in Flanders and No. 94 in Switzerland.
+The album achieved moderate success internationally, topping the Canadian Albums Chart and peaking at number seven on the Canadian R&B Albums chart.
+It also reached number 22 on the UK Albums chart and number five on the UK R&B Albums chart, number 18 in Scotland, number 41 in the Netherlands, number 71 in Australia, number 75 in France, number 86 in Belgium, and number 94 in Switzerland.